RedHat-UX/red-hat-design-system/elements/rh-stat/docs/20-guidelines.md

 {% example
     palette="light",
-    width=992,
     alt="Statistic spanning less than six columns with a box around the body copy spanning six columns", src="../stat-breakpoint-large.png"
 %}

 ### Small breakpoints
 Statistics arranged in a row on large breakpoints will stack on small breakpoints.
-Text sizes will also be reduced based on the mobile typography scale.
+Text sizes will also be reduced based on the <a href="https://ux.redhat.com/foundations/typography/">mobile typography scale</a>.

 {% example
     palette="light",
-    width=360,
     alt="Three statistics spanning the width of one column on mobile", src="../stat-breakpoint-small.png"
 %}